Loubrains/GPT_open_ends_categorizer/README.md

 # Future developments

-- **Packaging**: Convert this project into a Python package for easier distribution and use.
 - **General gpt utility function**: Create a more general gpt utility function that isn't locked into the prompts that the other functions are - but does include cleaning, validation, retries, error handling, etc.
 - **Automation script**: Create a script that sequentially runs all the necessary scripts for a full automation (use with caution)
 - **User experience**: Create a smoother experience for new users to dive right in without modifying files, running multiple scripts, etc.